nanvr/NaNVR/wiki/Installing-NaNVR-and-using-SteamVR-on-Linux-through-Flatpak.md

 On system installation of steam flatpak: `flatpak override --filesystem="xdg-run/pipewire-0" com.valvesoftware.Steam`

-Press enter to apply it and restart SteamVR (and close Flatpak Steam) from ALVR to apply the fix.
+Press enter to apply it and restart SteamVR (and close Flatpak Steam) from NaNVR to apply the fix.

 #### Using Flatseal
 GUI app for managing Flatpak application permissions: [Flathub](https://flathub.org/apps/com.github.tchx84.Flatseal)